scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### Input {#input}

-Prior to the ceremony, the trusted parties MUST decide about the validity period of the TRC as well as the number of votes required to update a TRC.
+Prior to the ceremony, the trusted parties decide about the validity period of the TRC as well as the number of votes required to update a TRC.
 They MUST also bring the required keys and certificates, the so-called root and voting keys/certificates.

 The trusted parties require an ISD number whose numbering scheme is described in {{I-D.dekater-scion-controlplane}} section `ISD Numbers`, and allocation in {{ISD-AS-assignments}}.